govardhanareddy02/Retail-Store-Data-Insights/README.md

 Data Availability

-• The data set for the analysis comprises of three tables
+• The diagram below shows the relationships among the tables in the database schema.

 1. Customer: Customer Demographics
 2. Transactions: Customer Transaction Details